 I worked on NASA's MESSENGER mission.
 MESSENGER orbited the planet Mercury for four years, collecting all sorts of data on its surface composition, topography, gravity, magnetic field, exosphere, internal structure, and much more.
 My work was on the analysis and interpretation of its X-Ray Spectrometer (XRS) data, which measured the abundances of important rock-forming elements.

-During my postdoc, I used my geology background to compare the XRS chemical maps to other datasets in order to make inferences about Mercury's geological history.
+For my MESSENGER research, I used my geology background to compare the XRS chemical maps to other datasets in order to make inferences about Mercury's geological history.
 For example, here I've overlaid a Mg/Si ratio map over the basemap of Mercury and identified a correlation:

 In this map, the color scale from red to blue indicates high to low Mg/Si, a number that gives geologists like myself important insight into the rock on the surface, and by extension, Mercury's geologic history.
 The black outlines indicate the boundaries of volcanic smooth plains, which have a very distinct composition.
 The red lines show areas surrounding craters where ejecta was deposited.